keithn/vsvimguide/README.md

 ```<Space>v```

-This will introduce a varible
+This will introduce a variable

 ```var add = a + b;``` we now press ```<Tab> to leave the type as ```var``` and then we type ```sum<Tab>``` to change the variable name and then finally <Tab> to complete the refactoring at which point the code will now look like